 Bentonite Clay History, Benefits & Uses

-Bentonite Clay also known as Montmorillonite is known to have an abundance of minerals, including calcium, magnesium, silica, sodium, copper, iron and potassium.
+Bentonite Clay, also known as Montmorillonite, is known to have an abundance of minerals, including calcium, magnesium, silica, sodium, copper, iron and potassium.
 Researchers report that several traditional cultures living in regions of the Andes, Central Africa, and here in Australia have used Bentonite Clay for centuries.
 Many animals will instinctively turn to eating dirt and clay to help remove poisons from their systems, or during times of illness or distress.

 Bentonite Clay is negatively charged attracting and binding toxins.
 It swells like a highly porous sponge when mixed with water.
 Toxins are drawn into the sponge through electrical attraction, and once there, they are bound.
 Free radicals are the other culprit when it comes to skin damage.
 Free radicals can damage the skin by trying to grab an extra electron from atoms in the skin.
-When atoms are taken away from molecules in the skin, it causes damage to our skin’s DNA that can speed along skin aging.
-This is called the “free radical theory of aging.
+When atoms are taken away from molecules in the skin, it causes damage to our skin’s DNA that can speed along skin ageing.
+This is called the “free radical theory of ageing”.
 Can we somehow intervene and halt the cascade of free radicals?

 Enter Bentonite Clay!
 Bentonite is negatively charged, and so provides the electrons the free radicals seek for stability.
 Free radicals no longer roam free causing molecular and cellular damage.

 Blend 1 part Bentonite to 2 parts water, and apply to the skin as a clay pack.
-Bacteria and toxins living on the surface of the skin & within pores are drawn out, and bound to the clay.
+Bacteria and toxins living on the surface of the skin and within pores are drawn out and bound to the clay.
 Keep the pack on for about 20 minutes before removing with warm water.
 For facials, apply a clay mask once or twice per week for best results.
 This helps to prevent adverse skin conditions.

-Skin Poultice for Bites/Burns/Cuts/Stings
+- Skin Poultice for Bites/Burns/Cuts/Stings

-A Clay Bath
+- A Clay Bath

-Use as Talc Powder
+- Use as Talc Powder

-Improves the Health of Teeth & Gums
+- Healthy Teeth & Gums

-Please note: The information provided with this product is for information and educational purposes only.
-This information is not a claim for a cure, treatment or prevention of any disease or condition, and is not intended to supersede sound medical/practitioner advice.
+Please note: The information provided is for educational purposes only.
+It is not a claim for a cure, treatment or prevention of any disease or condition.
 It is advisable to consult with a professional health care provider for your personal health needs.